 Silvering has occurred in some places such as the decal on the tail wing.
 After all, it is better to blow clear once after basic paint?
 I thought that it was no problem with a semi-gloss overcoat.
 One of the silvering reasons, I could not use Mark Softer so aggressively because it is rather delicate decals.
 I did not use the decals sold separately, so I did not understand the feeling.

 Unfortunately, when the canopy masking was peeled off at the final stage, the leftmost side of the tip was slightly whitened.
 Perhaps the adhesive flowed in during gluing, not painting.
-I mixed black and clear of enamel paint and made a color like clear smoke and recovered.
+I mixed black and clear enamel paint and made a color like clear smoke and recovered.
 It became a little better.

 The marking was “Spunky VI” F-4E Phantom II – 34th TFS / 388th TFW Korat RTAFB Thailand.
 During the Vietnam War, this team had air-to-air missions and bombing missions from Thailand’s Korat US Air Force Base.
 The 388 TFW was characterized by the shark teeth marking.
 This is a fairly flashy marking, I wonder it reduces the effect of camouflage paint?

-There is no detailed explanation on the Microscale manual, there is a part judged from Hasegawa’s painting manual, etc. It may not be accurate painting.
+There is no detailed explanation on the Microscale manual, there is a part judged from Hasegawa’s painting manual, etc. It may not be an accurate painting.
 But the camouflage paint of the phantom and the shark teeth are pretty good and I like them well.

-I thought that it was difficult to understand the green two colors of tri-color camouflage for a while, It would be nice to know the difference between the two colors by overlapping the colors with airbrush many times.
+I thought that it was difficult to understand the green two colors of tri-color camouflage for a while, It would be nice to know the difference between the two colors by overlapping the colors with the airbrush many times.

 It is regrettable that the decal has become wrinkled slightly when coating the whole body and that the pinout marks such as missiles are not completely disappeared.
 I want to pay close attention when I make an airplane model again.
 Strangely, there are a lot of things to notice after completed.